 A new visitor center for the Missouri Botanical Garden will plant seeds of discovery...and support St. Louis’s blossoming culture.

-In 2020 the Missouri Botanical Garden breaks ground on the Jack C. Taylor Visitor Center, a project that will transform our visitors’ experience, sustain the Garden’s future, and contribute to a growing cultural renaissance in St. Louis.
+The Missouri Botanical Garden has broken ground on the Jack C. Taylor Visitor Center, a project that will transform our visitors’ experience, sustain the Garden’s future, and contribute to a growing cultural renaissance in St. Louis.

 The $92 million project will be funded entirely from private donations—spearheaded by the Taylor family and backed by Garden supporters.

 "This project will create a new treasure for St. Louis, allowing us to advance our role as a global leader in plant science, and as an important cultural institution for the region and the nation.”

 From the moment visitors pull into the parking lot, the Taylor Visitor Center will immerse them in our mission to connect people with plants and showcase the natural world.

 The new entry garden will feature rare plants from around the world, a fountain, a sloped walkway, and seating among an ascending, multilayered open woodland planting.

 Once inside, Garden-goers will be immediately greeted with stunning views of some of the Garden’s most iconic locations, as well as a new garden and fountain to the south.

 A new conservatory will house a permanent collection of Mediterranean plants.